alexsanro/work_screensaver/README.md

 This application is prepared for use with Docker, is most easly for use.
 But if you want make more easy you need Vscode for work with remote containers method that microsoft have implementated.

-This are prerrequisites for use only with Docker, and test the application only with a build of this (App for windos (.exe))
+This are prerrequisites for use only with Docker, and test the application only with a build of this (App for windows (.exe))
 - **Docker desktop for windows**
 - **Vscode**
 - **Plugin 'remote containers' for Vscode**